1960 U-2 incident: Igor Mentyukov

 In 1996, Soviet pilot Captain Igor Mentyukov claimed that, at 65000 ft altitude, under orders to ram the intruder, he had caught the U-2 in the slipstream of his unarmed Sukhoi Su-9, causing the U-2 to flip over and break its wings.
 The salvo of missiles had indeed scored a hit, downing a pursuing MiG-19, not the U-2.
 Mentyukov said that if a missile had hit the U-2, its pilot would not have lived.

 Though the normal Su-9 service ceiling was 55000 ft, Mentyukov's aircraft had been modified to achieve higher altitudes, having its weapons removed.
 With no weapons, the only attack option open to him was aerial ramming.
 Mentyukov asserted that Soviet generals concealed these facts to avoid challenging Nikita Khrushchev's faith in the efficiency of Soviet air defenses.

-Sergei Khrushchev

-In 2000, Sergei Khrushchev wrote about the experience of his father, Nikita Khrushchev, in the incident.
-He described how Mentyukov attempted to intercept the U-2, but failed to gain visual contact.
-Major Mikhail Voronov, in control of a battery of anti-aircraft missiles, fired three SA-2s at the radar contact but only one ignited.
-It quickly rose toward the target and exploded in the air behind the U-2 but near enough to violently shake the aircraft, tearing off its long wings.
-At a lower altitude, Powers climbed out of the falling fuselage and parachuted to the ground.
-Uncertainty about the initial shootdown success resulted in 13 further anti-aircraft missiles being fired by neighboring batteries, but the later missiles only hit a pursuing MiG-19 piloted by Sr. Lt.
-Sergei Safronov, mortally wounding him.
-This account of the events that occurred during the mission matches the details that were given to the CIA by Gary Powers.
-According to Powers, a missile exploded behind him and after this occurred his U-2 began to nosedive.
-It is at this point that Powers began to make all of the preparations to eject.
-Powers landed safely and tried to hide in the Soviet countryside until he could get help.
-His attempts to do this failed and he was captured.
-Sergei Safronov was posthumously awarded the Order of the Red Banner.